 They seemed interested in getting legal until we explained how doing so would greatly increase their China operating costs.
 We told them how forming a WFOE would necessitate their incurring the following additional costs/expenses:

 - WFOE formation fees and costs.
 They expected this.

 - They would need to lease office space from an approved landlord.
 This is a requirement for WFOE approval and this would likely increase their office rent.

 - For every $1,000 in employee salaries, they would probably need to pay about $400 (40%) in employer taxes and benefits.
-They were not expecting this at all.

 We then discussed the advantages of having a WFOE, including the following:

 - You are operating legally.
 Your risk of the Chinese government shutting you down tomorrow has essentially disappeared.

 - You are much better positioned to do real business in China because you are legal.

 - You are much better positioned to protect your IP in China because you are legal.

 - You are much better positioned to terminate employees because you do not need to keep them forever for fear they will report you to Chinese government authorities.